hyojin-park-neuro/neureca/index.md

 {% capture text %}

-To unravel the enigmatic workings of the brain, our team employs state-of-the-art neuroimaging facilities and cutting-edge analysis techniques.
+To unravel the enigmatic workings of the brain, our team employs **state-of-the-art neuroimaging facilities** and **cutting-edge analysis techniques**.

 {%
   include button.html